 Carpenter received a patent in 1992 for super-strong AerMet® 100 alloy.
 The alloy was first used on landing gear of jet fighters based on aircraft carriers.
 AerMet® 100 was named one of the top material advances of the decade by the National Association for Science, Technology and Society.

 In 1997, the company introduced Custom 465 stainless steel to the aerospace industry with a unique combination of high strength, toughness and corrosion resistance.
 The alloy greatly exceeded expectations, finding many applications in diverse industries such as marine equipment, firearms, oil and gas drilling, and the medical industry.

-With more than a century of experience, Carpenter’s dedicated engineers and metallurgists continue the quest to provide next-generation materials that will meet customers’ newest design challenges.
+Carpenter’s dedicated engineers and metallurgists continue the quest to provide next-generation materials that will meet customers’ newest design challenges.